By Allison Campbell-Jensen

 The team behind the research guide has its roots in another response to Floyd’s killing: the Libraries’ Anti-Racism Reading Group.
 Hunt and Social Sciences Librarian Amy Riegelman were together in small group discussions and started talking about their challenges, Hunt says.
 “Off the cuff, we just started talking about racism in search strategies, racism in the Libraries cataloging systems, racism in algorithms.”

 She adds: “We thought it would be helpful to make a library research guide on some strategies for mitigating these racist systems.”
-They asked intern Sophia Myers-Kelley, who has social justice experience through her work with Women Against Military Madness, to join them in the project.
+They asked intern Soph Myers-Kelley, who has social justice experience through his work with Women Against Military Madness, to join them in the project.

 “A lot of my work that is separate from librarianship is about intersectionality and recognizing perspectives that are different than the one that you live with,” Myers-Kelley says.
 Intersectionality, a word coined by Black feminist scholar Kimberlé Crenshaw in 1989, is defined by Merriam-Webster as “the complex, cumulative way in which the effects of multiple forms of discrimination (such as racism, sexism, and classism) combine, overlap, or intersect especially in the experiences of marginalized individuals or groups.”